ChanthMiao/ghc-wiki-mirror/working-conventions/git/submodules.md

 ## TODO

-- Describe darcs mirroring for `transformers`
+- Sort out what to do about `transformers`
 - Describe status of `pretty` which is one-off at the moment and doesn't exactly track upstream.